Zobellia galactanivorans

 Zobellia galactanivorans is a gram-negative marine bacterium isolated from the surface of red algae of the coast of France.
 Z. galactanivorans forms yellow colonies with a bacillus or diplobacillus morphology.
 Furthermore, it is mesophilic and can grow degrade carrageenans and agars - both found in the cell wall of red algae.
-Z. galactanivorans contains the gene porB which encodes the enzyme β-porphyranase-B.
+Z. galactanivorans contains the gene porA and porB, each encoding a β-porphyranase.